 They are going to be taking their first math topic test next week.
 The test will be either Wednesday or Thursday.
-We will review in class on Tuesday and they will have a practice to do for homework Tuesday night.
+We will review in class and they will have a practice test to do for homework the night before.
 The children will need to study for math tests this year.
 I know that sometimes in the younger grades it wasn't necessary to study for math tests, but this should become a standard practice now, as well as for the grades ahead.
 I will continue to assign Reflex Math as homework three times a week throughout the year.
 Knowing math facts greatly helps when doing larger and more advanced math computation.

-Next week we are going to visit map scale, latitude and longitude to locate exact locations on a map in Social Studies as part of our study of maps.
-In fact, we used the iPads to discover the different types of maps today.
+Next week we are going to visit map scale, latitude and longitude to locate exact locations on a map in Social Studies as part of our study of maps

 Looking ahead to next week: